Shyam Singha Roy: Plot

+Shyam and Rosie move to Calcutta, marry, and establish a printing press, where Shyam rises to prominence as a controversial author while Rosie operates a trust to rehabilitate former Devadasis.
+In 1977, one of Shyam's elder brothers, Manoj, convinces him to visit their ailing elder brother, Debendra, in their hometown.
+Upon his arrival, Debendra and the second brother deceptively murder him to restore family honor, devastating Manoj.
+Years later, Shyam's nephews take control of his estate and establish SR Publications.

+Back in the present, Padmavathi presents Shyam's regression hypnosis reports in court, but the prosecution dismisses reincarnation concept as legally invalid.
+Before the verdict is delivered, an 85-year-old Manoj enters the courtroom and confirms Vasu is indeed Shyam.
+As definitive proof, Manoj reveals that Vasu's debut short film was an exact adaption of Varna, an unpublished manuscript written by Shyam that was never released to the public.
+Producing the original handwritten manuscript, Manoj drops all charges on behalf of SR Publications, leading to Vasu's full acquittal.

+Manoj informs Vasu that Rosie survived and has spent decades awaiting his return.
+Vasu travels to Kolkata and meets the elderly Rosie at her dance academy.
+Recognizing her lost love in Vasu, Rosie experiences an emotional reunion before passing away peacefully in his arms.

 Production

 Development

 On 18 December 2019, Rahul Sankrityan narrated a script to Nani, which was considered to be an "innovative story".
 The project was initially reported to be produced under Suryadevara Naga Vamsi's Sithara Entertainments banner, who initially worked with Nani in Jersey (2019).
 The film was announced in February 2020, with the title Shyam Singha Roy, and was expected to go on floors in May 2020, although the launch was delayed due to the COVID-19 pandemic in India.
 During March 2020, A. R. Rahman was approached to compose music for the film, and Nirav Shah was in charge of handling the cinematography.
 Later Anirudh Ravichander was announced as the composer as Rahman apparently did not accept the offer.
 The film was meant to be Anirudh's third collaboration with Nani after Jersey and Nani's Gang Leader.

 The film was expected to be made on a huge scale, marking the most expensive film in Nani's career.
 However, producer Naga Vamsi wanted to cut down the budget citing the pandemic, as the estimated cost was much higher; Vamsi wanted to shelve the project, while Nani was completing the shoot of Tuck Jagadish.
 Due to differences of opinion between Nani and Vamsi, the production was handed over to Venkat Boyanapalli, who produced the film under his newly established production company, Niharika Entertainment.

 On 25 October 2020, a new poster was launched coinciding with Dusshera, with the inclusion of composer Mickey J. Meyer, cinematographer Sanu John Varghese and editor Naveen Nooli.
 Director Sankrityan revealed that the film is based on the theme of reincarnation and partially set against the backdrop of Kolkata.